 “We want to champion the authentic taste of Singapore in our packaged snacks,” says Mr Hwang.
 “But we also aim our products at the more discerning customer – those who are willing to pay a little more for fine quality.”

-Capturing international growth opportunities
+Capturing international business expansion opportunities

 At first, the fledgling company focused on producing just 50 packets of snacks a day.
 “We were very hands-on.
 We did whatever needed to be done, from working long hours slicing potatoes in a small 300-square-foot kitchen to driving around making deliveries,” says Mr Hwang.